MCT-master/mct-master.github.io/_posts/2019-04-19-The_Sound_of_Traffic.md

 Another interesting suggestion appeared to build an API for sonification of traffic data of England, or any country with options for selecting different regions and different vehicles.
 The API could be extensively used for analysis and or for understanding the growth of traffic in the chosen region via sonification.

 ## Acknowledgement
 We are very grateful to Anna Xambo, our teacher for the MCT4046 Sonification and Sound Design course for exposing us to many experts and professionals working in the areas of sonification and sound design through this course.
 We would also like to thank her for guiding us in developing prototype 1.
 Similarly, we would like to extend our heartfelt gratitude to Thomas Hermann for sharing his plethora of knowledge on sonification.
-Likewise, we would also like to credit Thomas for providing us with his slides and python script and credit him for the prototype 2.
+Likewise, we would also like to thank Thomas for providing us with his slides and python script and credit him for the prototype 2.
 All of them helped us practice, learn and expand our knowledge on sonification.

 ## Thank you!